-Loan funds are normally disbursed to students twice per loan period.
-If the student's loan period consists of the fall and spring semesters, one disbursement will be made in the fall and one in the spring, each equal disbursement being applied to the student's account approximately one week after the add/drop period ends for that semester.
+Loan funds are normally disbursed to student accounts twice per loan period.
+If the student's loan period consists of the fall and spring semesters, one disbursement will be made in the fall and one in the spring.
+Each equal disbursement is applied to the student's account approximately one week after the add/drop period ends for that semester.

-Students who are completing their degrees and will be attending only a portion of the academic year will have their loan amount prorated based on the number of hours enrolled divided by 24 hours.
+Undergraduate students who are completing their degrees and will be attending only a portion of the academic year will have their loan amount prorated based on the number of hours enrolled divided by 24 hours.
 Contact the Office of Financial Aid for more information.